Formed: late 1966 in London, England

 BBC Radio recordings and more US gigs

-Then by the 24th they were recording in London for BBC Radio One with John Peel, followed by more UK dates; then off to Denmark & Sweden between November 10-18th & back in Newcastle-upon-Tyne (UK) by the 23rd!
-On the 18th, record Mirror featured an article with Eric Clapton about the Disraeli Gears album, in which LP sleeve photographer Robert Whitaker gets mis-named Roger Whittaker (a very conservative UK singer!).
-On the 26th they recorded a show for BBC TV at London’s Lime grove Studios & this is when Ginger od’d on heroin; a story he tells in ‘Hellraiser’.
+Then by the 24th they were recording in London for BBC Radio One with John Peel, followed by more UK dates; then off to Denmark and Sweden between November 10-18th and back in Newcastle-upon-Tyne (UK) by the 23rd!
+On the 18th, record Mirror featured an article with Eric Clapton about the Disraeli Gears album, in which LP sleeve photographer Robert Whitaker gets mis-named Roger Whittaker (a very traditional UK singer!).
+On the 26th they recorded a show for BBC TV at London’s Lime grove Studios and this is when Ginger od’d on heroin; a story he tells in ‘Hellraiser’.

 Cream takes the world by storm!

 An article written much later by Rob Lewis cites ‘Cream’s sustained success’ for the fact that this tour was ‘extended to last until June of 1968’, allowing only one break which ‘tested the interpersonal relationships.’
-Ginger felt that ‘the constant gigging meant our performances weren’t always that good’ & the size & volume of the amps caused constant pain with his ears & led to many altercations with Jack Bruce about ‘turning up.’
-Both Ginger & Eric have been quoted as saying that however badly they played they would get a standing ovation & this seemed to trouble them.
+Ginger felt that ‘the constant gigging meant our performances weren’t always that good’ and the size and volume of the amps caused constant pain with his ears and led to many altercations with Jack Bruce about ‘turning up.’
+Both Ginger and Eric have been quoted as saying that however badly they played they would get a standing ovation and this seemed to trouble them.

 Cream smash box-office records

 Yet for fans this was the band they wanted to see.
 Cream had a magic rarely experienced before.
 Kenny Bardoll, bass player of The Corporation, summed it up like this, ‘We were just flabbergasted by the whole thing…you know,…here they are, The Cream!’
-14 & 15 year old boys had the experiences of a lifetime & remember an awe inspiring Milwaukee evening when Eric’s amps blew!
+14 and 15 year old boys had the experiences of a lifetime and remember an awe inspiring Milwaukee evening when Eric’s amps blew!

 Cream want to disband

-Ginger’s first wife Liz remembers driving to the gig at The Convention Centre, Anaheim CA on 17 th May, & the five-lane freeway was jammed with traffic.
+Ginger’s first wife Liz remembers driving to the gig at The Convention Centre, Anaheim CA on 17 th May, and the five-lane freeway was jammed with traffic.
 ‘Where are all these people going?’ she asked…‘to our gig’ Ginger replied!
-A fan from the Milwaukee gigs recalls Ginger getting 5 standing ovations for his solos on the first night & 11 on the second… & this scenario was repeated everywhere they played.
-Sadly no one stepped in to give the band a break & try at least to defuse the internal disputes.
-But by now the writing was on the wall & Ginger & Eric told Stigwood they wanted to disband; though Ginger remembers that he (Stigwood) ‘didn’t believe us.’
+A fan from the Milwaukee gigs recalls Ginger getting 5 standing ovations for his solos on the first night and 11 on the second… and this scenario was repeated everywhere they played.
+Sadly no one stepped in to give the band a break and try at least to defuse the internal disputes.
+But by now the writing was on the wall and Ginger and Eric told Stigwood they wanted to disband; though Ginger remembers that he (Stigwood) ‘didn’t believe us.’

 In October 2005, they performed three further concerts at New York’s Madison Square Garden.
 The London shows were released on CD and DVD in late 2005.